4d/docs/docs/Admin/dataExplorer.md

 Blob attributes cannot be modified.

-New or modified values are stored in the local cache, you need to [save them explicitely](#saving) to store them in the data.
+New or modified values are stored in the local cache, you need to [save them explicitely](#saving-modifications) to store them in the data.

-### Creating
+### Creating entities

 You can create a new, empty entity in the selected table by clicking on the creation button ![new-entity](../assets/en/Admin/data-explorer-new.png).
 You can then [enter values](#entering-values) for this entity.

-The new entity is is kept in the local cache, you need to [save it explicitely](#saving) to store it in the data.
+The new entity is is kept in the local cache, you need to [save it explicitely](#saving-modifications) to store it in the data.

 :::info